MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-Core-on-Linux.md

 ```

 The dotnet tool installer adds `~/.dotnet/tools` to your `PATH` environment variable.
 However, the
-currently running shell does not have the update `PATH`.
-You should be able to start PowerShell from
+currently running shell does not have the updated `PATH`.
+You should be able to start PowerShell
-a new shell by typing `pwsh`.
+from a new shell by typing `pwsh`.

 ## Binary Archives